connor4312/validity/readme.md

  * `max`: The field under validation must be equal to or shorter than "a" (if a string), or equal to or smaller than "a" (if numeric).
 Accepts string and numeric types.
  * `min`: The field under validation must be equal to or longer than "a" (if a string), or equal to or greater than "a" (if numeric).
 Accepts string and numeric types.
  * `regex:pattern`: The field under validation must match the given pattern.
 Accepts string types.
  * `required`: The field under validation must be present.
 Accepts any type.
+Note optionality does not function when trying to validate structs, as it isn't possible to know if their zero values are zero because they aren't set, or because they should actually be zero.
  * `url`: The field under validation must be a URL.
 Accepts string types.

 The return from the validation functions is a struct ValidationResults: